-This pamphlet is designed to give the resident or business owner an insight to the mass appraisal process, requirements of the Michigan General Property Tax Act (P.A.
+This pamphlet is designed to give property owners insight to the mass appraisal process, requirements of the Michigan General Property Tax Act (P.A.
 206 of 1893 as Amended), and effective strategies for appeal when you believe these requirements have not been met.